Category Archives: romance

 She sits at a random table in the back of the ballroom with a disparate group of strangers, most of whom should have known to send regrets (but not before sending something nice off from the registry).

-As everyone’s secrets are revealed, Eloise learns a thing or two from the occupants of Table 9.
+As the story reveals everyone’s secrets, Eloise learns a thing or two from the occupants of Table 19.
 Friendships—and even a little romance—can happen under the most unlikely circumstances.

 “Collide” Interview With Hoult and Jones

-The movie stars Nicholas Hoult, Oscar nominee Felicity Jones, and Oscar winners Anthony Hopkins and Ben Kingsley.
+The movie stars Nicholas Hoult, Oscar-winning Felicity Jones, and Oscar-winning Anthony Hopkins and Ben Kingsley.

 The wild, intricately folded, twisted story begins after a heist goes wrong.
 Casey Stein, played by Hoult, finds himself running from a ruthless gang headed by mob boss Hagen, played by Hopkins.
 Now Casey has precious cargo that belongs to Hagen, who will stop at nothing to retrieve it.
 Left with no choice, Casey calls his former employer and drug smuggler Geran, played by Kingsley, to protect his long-time girlfriend Juliette, played by Jones, before Hagen gets his hands on her.
 Casey sets out on an adrenaline-fueled car chase on the German highways to save the love of his life before it’s too late.

-An excellent interview shows the chemistry of the actors Nicholas Hoult and Felicity Jones.
+An excellent interview showcased the chemistry between actors Nicholas Hoult and Felicity Jones.

 During the promotion and film release, some clips showed the intensity and craziness.
-After watching the trailer, I sense a twist in the story at the end.
+After watching the trailer, I sense a twist at the end.
 Don’t you?

 Butterfield Stars in “The Space Between Us”